Managing Hyperactivity in Children: Practical Tips for Parents

 kelly-sikkema-mpitbn6k398-unsplash.jpg

 Raising a hyperactive child can be physically and emotionally demanding, and parents need to take care of their well-being too.
-Self-care is crucial not only for you but also for your child, as it ensures you have the energy and patience required to support them.
+Parental self-care is essential.
+Taking time for yourself ensures you have the patience and energy to support your child.
 Make time for activities that help you relax, whether it’s spending a few quiet moments reading, connecting with other parents, or simply taking a walk.
 Don’t hesitate to seek help or share responsibilities with family members or friends when needed.
 Remember, taking care of yourself allows you to be a better parent.

 caleb-woods-vzildyoqn_u-unsplash.jpg